euroargodev/argopy/docs/user-guide/fetching-argo-data/index.rst

 .. tabs::

-    .. tab:: 1 Create a DataFetcher
+    .. tab:: 1 we create a DataFetcher

         Import **argopy** and create a instance of :class:`DataFetcher`: